- Clinical science

 |Gordon sign||The examiner compresses the calf muscles|

 Do not confuse clonus with myoclonus!
-Myocloni are arrhythmical and sudden jerks of a muscle or group of muscles while cloni are rather rhythmic and repetitive contractions and relaxations of a muscle group!
+Myoclonus is arrhythmical and defined by sudden jerks of a muscle or group of muscles while clonus is rather rhythmic and defined by repetitive contractions and relaxations of a muscle group!

 - Definition: resistance of an individual muscle (or a group of muscles) to passive stretching